dkmqflx/react-native-expo-study/docs/README.md

 - The ActivityIndicator component displays a circular loading indicator

 - It is used to inform users about the status of ongoing processes, such as loading an app, submitting a form, or saving updates

+## 17. Alert

+- Alert launches an alert dialog with specified title and message

+- Optionally, you can also specify a list of buttons